 he was handcuffing my husband, so I personally didn't fully understand

 prosecute???
 What would make her or anyone else want to prosecute?
 The snippet of the conversation above that was extracted from the "Transcribe Me" transcript serves as proof that we were clueless as to what was going on.
 Remember this information to compare with what will be revealed later.

 Even though there would later be claims posted on facebook that the homeowner played no role in having them arrested, that's not what the officer said.
 It wouldn't be until we listened to the police audio later that we would actually hear one of the officer's say, "She doesn't want to prosecute," and a transcription of the audio would also back up this statement.
 Regardless of what "he said" or "she said", the actuality that the term "prosecute" was even being used was upsetting and irrelevant.
 But brace yourself.
 The audio and transcription of the audio would later reveal information that would be so hideous and frightening that it seemed virtually unbelievable unless you heard and read it for yourself, and all citizens need to be warned how easily ANYONE can become a victim.
 Keep reading, because you won't believe what my family was accused of.
 My advice - get a dash cam, a hidden body cam, a recording device.... anything and everything necessary to protect yourself.
 Don't let yourself fall victim to being falsely accused.

-Digital and Audio Protection.
+Digital and Audio Protection; pen and notepad.
 Don't Leave Home Without It!

 Before they were both placed in the

 back of the patrol car and transported to jail, my son even asked the

 officer in charge if we could apologize to the homeowner if we had

 unknowingly made her feel uncomfortable or afraid by being there, but not surprisingly,